tpope/heroku-wildcards/README.markdown

 # Heroku wildcards

+> Charlie: You're not letting the wild card do his thing.
+> Dennis: Is there any reason behind what you're doing?
+> Charlie: Wild card.
+>
+> — *It's Always Sunny in Philadelphia*.

 Run a command across multiple apps by including `*` in the app name.

     $ heroku ps --app=myapp-*